Beloborodova-Anastasiia/expense_tracker/README.md

 - expenses and balances for all time

-Сalculation result saves to a CSV file.
+Сalculation result is saved to a CSV file.

 Expense Tracker allows to keep track of expenses together with your spouse.